Grafton's Music in the Park

 The Grove Memorial Park Grafton, Illinois

-Bring your lawn chair and enjoy a free concert by Matt Taul and Friends at The Grove Memorial Park in Grafton.
+Bring your lawn chair and enjoy a free concert by The Graham Band at The Grove Memorial Park in Grafton.

 There will be a 50/50 raffle to benefit the Jersey Community High School bands.